October 04, 2020

 Route: Loop

-While most of the trees in the unaltered wilderness of Yosemite National Park are evergreens, the Grizzly Giant Loop Trail takes you past 3,000-year-old sequoias, making this Northern California hike a must-do when in Yosemite.
+While most of the trees in the unaltered wilderness of Yosemite National Park are evergreens, the Grizzly Giant Loop Trail takes you past 3,000-year-old sequoias, making this Northern California hike a must-do.
 (Before you go, check the National Park Service site for more information regarding restrictions and transportation in the park.)

-Lose yourself in the park's largest sequoia grove—home to over 500 mature giant sequoias—and witness the magical trees standing tall and mighty.
-Traipse past the Fallen Monarch, Bachelor, Three Graces, Grizzly Giant, and California Tunnel Tree, and learn all about the life and ecology of sequoias through interpretive panels along the trail.
+To understand why this is one of the best hikes for fall colors, lose yourself in the park's largest sequoia grove—home to over 500 mature giant sequoias—and witness the magical trees standing tall and mighty.
+Traipse past the Fallen Monarch, Bachelor, Three Graces, Grizzly Giant, and California Tunnel Tree, and learn all about the life and ecology of sequoias through interpretive panels along the fall hike.
 After reaching the halfway point, continue onward to the more strenuous Mariposa Grove or Guardians Loop Trails to view the fallen Wawona Tunnel Tree, Telescope Tree, and Mariposa Grove Cabin.

 Location: Yosemite Valley